Last Modified Date: 08 Sep 2020

-To resolve the issue, unlink Tableau Bridge, clear Connected Clients, saved Sign-Ins, and relink the client.
+To resolve the issue, unlink Tableau Bridge, remove the affected Bridge client, and relink the client.

-Note: The below steps will clear all saved logins for Tableau Bridge and Tableau Desktop, and remove all data sources from Tableau Bridge.
-After the steps have been completed, users will be prompted to reenter their credentials when opening Tableau Desktop and Tableau Bridge the first time, and all data sources will need to be re-added to Tableau Bridge.
+Note: The below steps will clear all saved logins for Tableau Bridge, and remove all data sources from Tableau Bridge.
+After the steps have been completed, users will be prompted to reenter their credentials when opening Tableau Bridge the first time, and all data sources will need to be re-added to Tableau Bridge.

 Unlink Tableau Bridge:

-- If Tableau Bridge is in Service mode, change Bridge to Application mode.
+- If Tableau Bridge is in Service mode, change Tableau Bridge to Application mode.